Q&A with Director of Athletics, Vince Nicastro

 How integral will our loyal Villanova supporters be in bringing these projects to fruition?

 The support of the entire Nova Nation has been, and will continue to be, crucial to the success of these (and other) projects.
 Our primary funding sources for these projects will come from private gift support.
-We’ve had great success utilizing this model in the past (Davis Center, soccer project, et al.) and are extremely grateful that our alumni and supporters are so generous in their support of our vision.
+We’ve had great success utilizing this model in the past (Davis Center, Higgins Soccer Complex, et al.) and are extremely grateful that our alumni and supporters are so generous in their support of our vision.